kirbyt/site-blog-whitepeaksoftware-com/_posts/2014-03-17-exclusive-ios-not-really.markdown

     - programming
     - ios
 ---
-Earlier today I was asked if I'm exclusively iOS with regard to the work I do.
+Earlier today I was [asked][tweet] if I'm exclusively iOS with regard to the work I do.
 My initial response was "yes", but it occurred to me that I'm not exclusively an iOS developer.
 Sure, development work on iOS is my primary source of income, but I do work with other programming languages and platforms.

 Prior to 2007, I'm focus was on Microsoft .NET using C#.
 I produced a number of B2B and back office solutions using ASP.NET with C#.
 I also did Windows desktop development using Delphi.